The Foundation's History Begins with the National Cryptologic Museum.....

 In September 1997, at the initiative of the U.S. Air Force, active and retired, and ably supported by the Foundation, a “National Vigilance Park” was dedicated near the Museum, its center-piece an actual C-130 aircraft, painted and displayed in commemoration of an electronic reconnaissance plane shot down over Soviet Armenia in September 1958, during the Cold War.
 Subsequently, Army and Navy aircraft, representative of their involvements in Cold War reconnaissance operations were added to the Park, expanding the Museum complex, which displays related interpretative displays and material.

 In the spring of 1998, after months of planning, the Foundation’s newsletter, or “bulletin” (recalling the term used by H.O.
 Yardley’s “Black Chamber” and an early NSA “art form” for its products), was released as a hard-copy quarterly publication titled The Link.
-Now Members and others who are interested can receive Foundation news via The Web Link e-letter.
-(See previous copies & subscribe.)

 The original NCMF insignia carried on the masthead proclaimed involvement in cryptography and a respected heritage from the Army and Navy.
 A reminder of “old-fashioned” Morse code spelled out its initials and its message of longevity.